Pro Tip: Use Ghostreader on this doc đ»

 Can I export all of the highlights from a document at once?

-To copy or download all of a document’s highlights, go into the Notebook tab of the right sidebar and click Export at the very bottom.
+To copy or download all of a documentâs highlights, go into the Notebook tab of the right sidebar and click Export

-• Download annotations: Downloads the document’s notes and highlights as a markdown file.
-(Shift + Option + D)
+) - Download annotations: Downloads the documentâs notes and highlights as a markdown file. (

-• Edit export file: Opens the export template for the markdown template.
+) - Edit export file: Opens the export template for the markdown template.
 This is editable and uses the Jinja2 templating language.
-(If you’ve ever customized an export from Readwise to a note-taking app like Obsidian or LogSeq, this should be familiar!)
+(If youâve ever customized an export from Readwise to a note-taking app like Obsidian or LogSeq, this should be familiar!)

-For now, these export options are only available on web, but it’s on our roadmap to add similar options for mobile.
+For now, these export options are only available on web, but itâs on our roadmap to add similar options for mobile.

 How do I generate a CSV of all my saved documents?

-You can download a CSV of all your documents by entering the Command Palette and searching for Generate CSV export or by going to your Account profile page and selecting Export Library as CSV in the Export account data section.
+You can download a CSV of all your documents by entering the Command Palette and searching for Generate CSV export

 How do I generate an OPML of all my subscribed Feeds?

-You can download an OPML of all your documents by entering the Command Palette and searching for Generate OPML export or by going to your Account profile page and selecting Export Feeds as OPML in the Export account data section.
+You can download an OPML of all your documents by entering the Command Palette and searching for Generate OPML export

-How can I export the files I’ve uploaded to Reader?
+How can I export the files Iâve uploaded to Reader?

-You can download all of the EPUB and PDF files you’ve uploaded by opening the Command Palette and searching for Generate download or by going to your Account profile page and selecting Export PDFs and EPUBs in the Export account data section.
-Once Reader has generated the file, you’ll receive an email with the download link.
+You can download all of the EPUB and PDF files youâve uploaded by opening the Command Palette and searching for Generate download

 How do I export the full content of an article with my annotations?

-To save a local copy of an article, you can download a clean copy of the document with all of your highlights and notes by pressing Cmd/Ctrl + P or by opening the ... menu and selecting Print with annotations.
-You can use this option to save the document to your computer as a PDF for local storage.
+To save a local copy of an article, you can download a clean copy of the document with all of your highlights and notes by pressing Cmd/Ctrl + P

-Sharing đŸ€
+Sharing đ€

 How do I copy the URL of the document to my clipboard?

-You can copy the URL of the document to your clipboard a variety of different ways.
-On web, you can simply hit Shift + C to copy the URL of the current document or focused document to your clipboard.
-Alternatively, you can hit O to open the original document in a new tab or hover over the domain underneath the document title in the right sidebar to reveal a copy button.
-On mobile, you can enter the more menu (...) on any document and choose Share to copy the URL.
+to open the original document in a new tab or hover over the domain underneath the document title in the right sidebar to reveal a copy button.
+On mobile, you can enter the more menu (...

 How do I share an annotated article with a friend, colleague, or family member?

-You can share a clean, distraction free version of any document you highlighted and annotated in Reader (except for EPUBs or PDFs) by entering the more menu (...), choosing Share, and selecting Enable public link on web or Share with annotations on mobile.
+on mobile.
 This will create a publicly viewable link with your highlights and annotations overlaid.
 For more on this feature including best practices, see our Twitter thread announcing the share annotated documents feature.

 What is a Bundle and how can I create my own to share with friends?